vicchi/wp-biographia/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.0.0

-Add and display a customizable author biography for all single post types (posts, pages, etc), in RSS feeds, in archives and on each entry on the landing page.
+Add and display a customizable author biography for all single post types, in RSS feeds, in archives and on each entry on the landing page.

 == Description ==